jescalan/file-map/README.md

 file_map(__dirname).then(console.log);
 ```

-If you had a directory structure that looked like this:
+If you had a directory structure that looked like this, and passed in the `example` folder to file-map:

 ```
 /Users/example